Mental Health First Aiders

 Isidro Abreu Sanchez (he/him)

 Marie Skłodowska-Curie Fellow, Biology

-In the university, I am Marie Skłodowska-Curie Fellow in the Department of Plant Sciences (now Biology), working on the mineral nutrition of a group of beneficial bacteria called rhizobia.
+In the university, I am Marie Skłodowska-Curie Fellow in the Department of Biology, working on the mineral nutrition of a group of beneficial bacteria called rhizobia.
 I am also friend, partner, and now father.
 All our selfs bring its own ups and downs, specially when we have little or no support network (pandemics, expats...), therein the importance of self-care and mental wellbeing.
-If you want to speak (English or Spanish), feel free to contact me via email (email@example.com).
+If you want to speak (English or Spanish), feel free to contact me via email (firstname.lastname@example.org).